idaholab/moose/framework/doc/content/automatic_differentiation/index.md

-and `derivatives` types are determined by `T` and `D` template parameters, where `T` is some floating point type, and `D` is equivalent to `T` for single-argument functions or equal to some container type for a generic vector of arguments.
-MetaPhysicL overloads binary arithmetic operators (`+,-,*,/`), unary functions (`std::sin, std::cos, std::exp` etc.), and binary functions (`std::pow, std::max, std::min` etc.), ensuring that any calculation involving a `DualNumber` propagates both the function value and its
+and `derivatives` types are determined by `T` and `D` template parameters, where `T` is some floating point type, and `D` is equivalent to `T` for single-argument functions or equal to some container type for a generic vector of arguments (see the next paragraph).
+MetaPhysicL overloads binary arithmetic operators (`+,-,*,/`), unary functions (`std::sin, std::cos, std::exp` etc.), and binary functions (`std::pow, std::max, std::min` etc.), ensuring that any calculation
+involving a `DualNumber` propagates both the function value and its